sandboxie-plus/Sandboxie/SECURITY.md

 fixed in: 1.15.9 / 5.70.9

 ### SECURITY ISSUE ID-24
-Files stored inside a sandbox folder were accessible to all users on a system, resulting in security issues in multi-user scenarios; see [CVE-2024-49360](https://github.com/sandboxie-plus/Sandboxie/security/advisories/GHSA-4chj-3c28-gvmp)
+Files stored inside a sandbox folder were accessible to all users on a system, resulting in security issues in multi-user scenarios ([CVE-2024-49360](https://github.com/sandboxie-plus/Sandboxie/security/advisories/GHSA-4chj-3c28-gvmp))

 fixed in: 1.15.0 / 5.70.0